A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress

-Classical \irl{} takes an expert demonstration of a task consisting of a finite set of trajectories, knowledge of the environment and expert dynamics, and generates the expert's potential reward function; this is illustrated in Fig.~\ref{fig:ideal_IRL}.
+Classical \irl{} takes an expert demonstration of a task consisting of a finite set of trajectories, knowledge of the environment and expert's dynamics, and finds the expert's potential reward function; this is illustrated in Fig.~\ref{fig:ideal_IRL}.

-A critical challenge, first noticed by Ng and Russell~\cite{Ng2000}, is that many reward functions (including highly degenerate ones such as a function with all rewards values zero) explain the observations.
+A critical challenge, first noticed by Ng and Russell~\cite{Ng2000}, is that many reward functions (including highly degenerate ones such as a function with all reward values zero) could explain the observations.
 This is because the input is usually a finite and small set of trajectories (or a policy) and many reward functions in the set of all reward functions can generate policies that realize the observed demonstration.
 Thus, \irl{} suffers from an ambiguity in solution.

-In addition, the learner's sensing of expert's state and action could be imprecise due to noisy sensors, as illustrated in Fig.~\ref{fig:IRL_perturbed_input}.
-For example, vehicle tracking data in NGSIM mixes up car IDs at multiple points in the data due to imprecise object recognition when cars are close to each other.
-Inaccurate input may negatively impact the process of learning reward function.
-This could be corrected to some extent if a model of the observation noise is available, and \irl{} solution method integrates this model.